felixleopoldo/benchpress/README.md

         script:
             "../scripts/structure_learning_algorithms/mylib_myalg.R"
 ```
-If R is not installed on your system, you may change None to "docker://r-base" in order to run the script in a r-base Docker container.
+If R is not installed on your system, you may change None to "docker://r-base" in order to run the script in a Singularity container based on the r-base Docker image.

 ### Available modules